About The Movement

 Shockingly, there was no magic involved!
 Therapy helped me become more self-compassionate, and I finally started to listen to myself; I paid attention to how I felt and what bothered me, and I started being gentle with myself when I experienced emotions I didn’t like (after all, we’re only human).
 I learned to cope with challenging situations instead of distracting myself from them with food, and I learned the art of calming my emotions without reaching for a box of cookies, or pint of ice cream.

-I’m living proof that it’s possible to liberate yourself from binge eating because that was, and still is, my testimony.
+I’m living proof that it’s possible to liberate yourself from binge eating. (eliminate the "because that was, and still is, my testimony.
 If there’s only one thing you take away from my story, let it be this: there’s always hope.

 I can’t wait to help you on your journey to a life without binge eating!